 In order to fulfill the internship fieldwork credit, students must:

-1. Submit for approval a typed description of the proposed internship with a clear indication of the value of the expected research or service to the preparation of the student's Senior Research Paper.
+1. Submit for approval a typed description of the proposed internship with a clear indication of the value of the expected research or service to career goals.

 2. Complete at least 160 hours of internship work.